Taguar258/CLIF/docs/basics.md

 Mastering the CLIF framework
 --------------------------------------------------
-We will now start creating our first interface using CLIF, it is going to be a menu eventough CLIF is not directly made for menus and can make very simple menus complex, but it's a good example and perfect for complex ones.
+We will now start creating our first interface using CLIF, it is going to be a menu even tough CLIF is not directly made for menus and can make very simple menus complex, but it's a good example and perfect for complex ones.

-**At the beginning of any project you will need to download the CLIF folder and rename it to any project name you want.**
+**At the beginning of any project, you will need to download the CLIF folder and rename it to any project name you want.**

 We will then start a new project.
 If you have a look inside your project's folder you will be able to see two folders and one file.
-The folder "CLIF-Framework" is basically the source code for the framework but in most cases you will not needed to modify it.
+The folder "CLIF-Framework" is the source code for the framework but in most cases, you will not need to modify it.
 The other folder called modules can be used to store your source code for the interface.

 If you open the file "main.py" you will see this: